-For example, a customer who wants to deploy Standard Edition running in six VMs, each allocated with four v-cores, would need to assign six SQL Server 2019 Standard server licenses to that server.
+For example, a customer who wants to deploy Standard Edition running in six VMs, each allocated with four v-cores, would need to assign six SQL Server Standard server licenses to that server.

-Note: Each user or device accessing SQL Server 2019 software, regardless of a virtual or physical deployment, requires a SQL Server 2019 CAL.
+Note: Each user or device accessing SQL Server software, regardless of a virtual or physical deployment, requires a SQL Server CAL (for the same or a later version).